Ru-Dipity/Matcha-Cake-Shop-Web-App/deployment/module03-frontend-infrastructure.md

 # Module 3: Frontend Infrastructure

 ## Overview
-Set up the hosting infrastructure for the React frontend, configure it with Cognito values, and deploy it to S3.
+Set up the infrastructure for the React frontend, configure it with Cognito values, and deploy it to S3.
 This lets you test login/signup functionality early.
-Product listing and other API-dependent features will work after **Module 7: Frontend-Backend Integration**, once the API Gateway URL is available.
+Product listing and other API-dependent features will work after **Module 7: Frontend-Backend Integration**, once backend is fully deployed along with APIs.
 ## What We'll Build
 - **3.1** S3 bucket for static website hosting
 - **3.2** CloudFront distribution for CDN and HTTPS